jeanc18rlos/dental-vip-cms/src/pages/en/index.md

   placeholder: View gallery
   body: |
     <p class="d-none d-lg-block dv-text-feat">
       Passion for beauty...
-Devotion to naturalness!.
+Devotion to naturalness!
     </p> <p class="d-none d-lg-block dv-text-feat-100">
       A small sample of what we can do for you: modern, integral and specialized Dentistry.